lkant8/Country-Code-picker/README.md

 If you are looking for Country Phone Code Picker for Jetpack Compose you can use the package.

 * Country numbers hints
-* Phone number visualTransformation (Automatic number formatting)
-* Automatic country recognition (detection by sim card if sim card is inserted)
+* Automatic country recognition With Local
 * With TextField
 * Can Customize
-* Added language translations
 * Added clear text button
 * Dialog changed

 Languages:

-* Turkish
 * English
-* Italian
-* Arabic
-* Russian
-* Dutch